mst802606/Innovation-and-Complexity-Management/README.md

 ## How to Run in GitHub Codespaces
 1. Open this repository in GitHub Codespaces
-2. The devcontainer will automatically install Python and dependencies
+2. The devcontainer will automatically install Python, Node.js, and dependencies
-3. In the Codespaces terminal, run:
+3. In the Codespaces terminal, run the backend:
    ```sh
    cd backend
    python3 -m venv .venv